Women’s rights in Qatar are conflicting, and even contradictory sometimes. This helpful guide sheds light on the issue.

 Gender equality and women’s rights in Qatar

-Within the Gulf, Qatar is among the best nations for women’s rights, in fifth place.
+Within the Gulf, Qatar is among the best nations for women’s rights.
 Within the global ranking of gender inequality, however, Qatar is 44th.
 You will see this paradoxical nature throughout various levels of life in Qatar.
 The country has explicitly stated its commitment to gender equality, yet still enforces imbalanced laws in the spheres of inheritance, marriage, and even whose testimony holds more weight in court.
 That said, women in the peninsula are highly educated and have significantly more freedoms than some of its neighbors.

 Attitudes towards women in Qatar